yahyaerturan/scotchbox_scripts/README.md

 v-add-host vayes-eys.dev vayesEYS
 ```

-This commands automaticall sets `/home/vagrant/Code/vayesEYS/public`, which is a reflection of `/home/yahya/Code/vayesEYS/public` as DocumentRoot to your new Virtual Host: `vayes-eys.dev`
+This commands automaticall sets `/home/vagrant/Code/vayesEYS/public`, which is a reflection of `~/Code/vayesEYS/public` on your _HOST_ machine as the DocumentRoot to your new Virtual Host: `vayes-eys.dev`

 `vayesEYS` is the name of the folder under the `~/Code` folder on your HOST machine.
 It should have a `public` folder to serve.